grnydawn/AccelInterfaces.jl/README.md

 @jaccel myaccel2 framework(fortran) compile("gfortran -fPIC -shared")
 ```

-In case of fortram framework, "@jenterdata" and "@jexitdata" do nothing.
+In case of fortram framework, "@jenterdata" and "@jexitdata" silently exit without doing any work.
+Therefore, user can maintain the same Jai code for supporting multiple acceleration frameworks.

+## Questions and Suggestions

+Usage questions and suggestions can be posted on the [issue](https://github.com/grnydawn/AccelInterfaces.jl/issues).